liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/database-tutorials/cassandra/apache-cassandra.md

 ---
-title: Apache Cassandra
+title: Liquibase for Apache Cassandra
+description: Learn how to use Liquibase with Apacha Cassandra to automate database schema migration.
 ---

-# Using Liquibase with Cassandra
+# Using Liquibase with Apache Cassandra

 <small>Verified on: December 7, 2023</small>